Frequently Asked Questions

 [23] What can I expect to see as my application status?

-Status of "Eligible to Proceed" means the application has been reviewed and will continue to the next step, the lottery.
+A status of "Eligible to Proceed" means the application has been reviewed and will continue to the next step, which in most cases includes a lottery.
+The student will be offered a seat or placed on the waiting list.

 [24] How does the lottery work?

 Applications completed and submitted are first reviewed by school administrators, who determine if they are eligible for the lottery.
-The lottery category depends on the choice school and may include any of these two formats:
+The lottery category depends on the specific choice school and may include either of these two formats:

-- Used for placement based on audition or rubric results
+- Used for placement based on rubric results

 [25] What is the process for accepting or declining a seat at a choice school?

-Notifications of acceptance will be sent to the email address used when submitting the application.
+Notifications of acceptance will be sent to the email address used when applying.
 Applicants are only able to accept one (1) seat offer.
 Students cannot accept seat offers from multiple schools.
-In accepting a seat, applicants are confirming their decision regarding school choice for the 2025-26 school year and relinquishing all other seat offers from magnet schools included in their application.
+In accepting a seat, applicants are confirming their decision regarding school choice for the 2026-27 school year and relinquishing all other seat offers from magnet schools included in their application.
 Your position on the waiting list of any other schools that you applied for will be released upon accepting a seat.

 [26] Will acceptance to a choice school be valid the following year if I do not attend the school in the accepted year?